SophistSolutions/Stroika/Documentation/Building Stroika.md

 ## The **configure** script

 Like many non-trivial C/C++ libraries, you run configure to establish some build parameters, before invoking make.
-But unlike most such configuration systems, Stroika creates 'named' configurations, and facilitites building multiple such named configurations at once.
+But unlike most such configuration systems, Stroika creates 'named' configurations, and facilitates building multiple such named configurations at once.

 Each configuration is stored in in a file named ${CONFIGNAME}.xml in the top-level `ConfigurationFiles/` directory.